captainbrosset/patrickbrosset.com/content/articles/please-take-full-window-screenshots.md

 * Switching back to your OS's default theme, if that theme impacts the app.
 * Switching back to the app's default theme, if the app also supports its own themes.
 * Disabling all plugins or extensions which may impact the app (e.g. browser extensions which add icons into the toolbar).
 * Turn off any app setting you might have changed from the default.
-Many app expose user settings to customize their toolbar for example.
+Many apps expose user settings to customize their toolbar for example.

 Generally, you want to make the app look as close to its default state as possible, and as uncluttered as possible.